 3. New Flooring

 The floors of a home take a real beating after a while, yet it’s one area that most homeowners tend to neglect.
 All those scratches and imperfections give your home an aged look that anyone can see.
-The idea of installing new flooring seems pricey and depending on what you install.
+The idea of installing new flooring seems pricey and depends on what you install.
 It can take some time.
 Still, this is one of the smartest improvements you can make in 2021, especially if you haven’t updated your flooring in years.
 The easiest change would be to add new carpeting to your floors, but make sure you stick to jute, wool, or sisal, which are some of the most sustainable options.
 If you want hardwood floors, you can consider bamboo, recycled timber, or natural lino.
 Again, these are sustainable flooring options that are popular nowadays.
+You should also consider glossy colored epoxy floors.

 4. Adding an Outdoor Structure